About The Program

 Do you have spaces available?

-You can chose any curriculum/materials that work best for your child.
-The teachers are here to help guide you in your decisions regarding materials if you wish and are familiar with most of the programs and materials available.
+You can choose any curriculum/materials that work best for your child.
+The teacher is here to help guide you in your decisions regarding materials if you wish and are familiar with most of the programs and materials available.
 The idea is that children achieve the outcomes for their grade levels, therefore, there is ultimate flexibility in how that is achieved.

 Is there homework?